mhaack/mh-site/content/posts/2025-02-23-home-assistant-backup-in-2025.md

 {% image "/images/ha-backup-screenshot-2025-3.png", "screenshot 3", "x-small", "Screenshot 3: Home Assistant - My Backups" %}

 Which locations are displayed here depends on the installed integration [Google Drive](https://www.home-assistant.io/integrations/google_drive/),  [Microsoft OneDrive](https://www.home-assistant.io/integrations/onedrive/) and [Synology DSM](https://www.home-assistant.io/integrations/synology_dsm/#backup-location).
 And whether you have a Nabu Casa subscription or not.

-Some of the integrations - for example Synology - are not automatically configured as a backup target and must be set up separately.
-See the integration documentation for more information.
+Only with Nabu Casa subscription you will have the "Home Assistant Cloud" option.

+## Backup to Synology in 2025

 If you want to store your backup on a Synology NAS, please have a look at [my first article](https://markus-haack.com/home-assistant-backup-to-synology-nas/).
 The configuration steps on the NAS are exactly the same and still apply.

+In order to select Synology as a backup target for Home Assistant, an extra configuration step is required:

+* Go to Settings > Devices
+* Select the "Synology DSM" integration
+* Click on "Configure"
+* In the dialog select one of the shared folders and enter an folder name.

+The shared folders are configured on the Synology NAS.
+If this list is empty or the desired folder for the backups does not appear here, this must be set on Synology.
+See [my first article](https://markus-haack.com/home-assistant-backup-to-synology-nas/) on how to achive this.

+The dialog should look similar to:

+{% image "/images/ha-backup-screenshot-2025-4.png", "screenshot 4", "x-small", "Screenshot 4: Synology Backup Config" %}

+After the Synology backup directories have been configured, Synology DSM is made available as a backup location.

+Go back to the backup settings and click configure again.
+Synology DSM is now available as backup location and can be enabled.
+You can select whether the backups on the NAS should be encrypted, see next chapter.
+I have switched this off in my case.

+{% image "/images/ha-backup-screenshot-2025-5.png", "screenshot 5", "x-small", "Screenshot 5: Synology Backup Location" %}

+The generic NAS backup localtion can still be used, but is not requiered any more.

+Other integrations are not automatically configured as a backup target and must be set up separately.
+See the integration documentation for more information.

 ## Flexible Encryption

 Home Assistant 2025.1 introduced automatic encryption of all backups.
 While encryption is still the default, you can now disable it on a per location basis.

 Why disable?
 Unencrypted local or NAS backups allow direct file recovery without Home Assistant.
 This can be useful in some cases.
 However, cloud backups will always remain encrypted for security.